Ascal0n/Pepper-robot-teaching-assistant/README.md

-Project to make Pepper robot a teaching assisant.
-It allows you to control Pepper's movement, tablet display, and voice
+<h2>Project to make Pepper robot a teaching assisant.

+It allows you to control Pepper's movement, tablet display, and voice</h2>

 Python version: 3.5.2